dnv-opensource/dictIO/README.md

 # dictIO
 dictIO is a Python package to read, write and manipulate dictionary text files.

-It was designed to leverage the versatility of text based dictionary files while easing their use in Python through seamless support for Python dicts.
+It was designed to leverage the versatility of text based dictionary files, or 'dict files' in short, while easing their use in Python through seamless support for Python dicts.

 dictIO supports
-* reading and writing Python dicts in C++ dictionary format.
+* reading and writing Python dicts in dict files.
 * usage of references and expressions in dict files, dynamically resolved during reading.
 * usage of cascaded dict files, allowing separation of a case-agnostic configuration dict and its case-specific parameterization: baseDict + paramDict = caseDict